 CGM systems are particularly helpful in certain circumstances, such as in people with type 1 diabetes who have frequent, rapid changes in blood glucose (particularly when the glucose levels sometimes go very low), which are difficult to identify with fingerstick testing.
 CGM systems allow people to measure the period of time that their blood glucose stays within a certain range, and doctors use this measurement to set goals for treatment and adjust insulin dose.

 Doctors can monitor treatment using a blood test called hemoglobin A1C.
 When the blood glucose levels are high, changes occur in hemoglobin, the protein that carries oxygen in the blood.
 These changes are in direct proportion to the blood glucose levels over an extended period.
 The higher the hemoglobin A1C level, the higher the person's glucose levels have been.
 Thus, unlike the blood glucose measurement, which reveals the level at a particular moment, the hemoglobin A1C measurement demonstrates whether the blood glucose levels have been controlled over the previous few months.

 People with diabetes aim for a hemoglobin A1C level of less than 7%.
-Achieving this level is difficult, but the lower the hemoglobin A1C level, the less likely people are to have complications.
+Achieving this level is sometimes difficult, but the lower the hemoglobin A1C level, the less likely people are to have complications.
 Doctors may recommend a slightly higher or lower target for certain people depending on their particular health situation.
 However, levels above 9% show poor control, and levels above 12% show very poor control.
 Most doctors who specialize in diabetes care recommend that hemoglobin A1C be measured every 3 to 6 months.

 People with difficulty maintaining blood glucose levels